auraphp/Aura.Autoload/README.md

 Implicit Usage
 ==============

-Create an instance of the loader, then add PEAR-style class prefixes or formal namespace prefixes, along with any explicit paths you want to search when autoloading classes with that prefix.
+Create an instance of the `Loader`, then add PEAR-style class prefixes or formal namespace prefixes, along with any explicit paths you want to search when autoloading classes with that prefix.

     <?php
     // easy way to get a new instance